yegor256/blog/_posts/2015/sep/2015-09-10-testing-exit-criteria.md

 right now.
 Testers are trying to break the product, finding bugs, reporting bugs, communicating with programmers when necessary, doing their best to find what's wrong.
-Eventually they stop and say "we're done".
+Eventually they stop and say "we're done."
 How do they know when to stop?
 When there is enough testing?
 It's obvious&mdash;when there are **no more bugs left** and the product can be shipped!
 If you think like this, I have bad news for you.
 You're **fundamentally wrong**.